COVID-19 is causing unprecedented chaos all around the world. And Amazon's FBA service is not immune.

 Disadvantages of SFP

-- Must maintain incredibly high fulfilment standards from your own facility.
+- Must maintain incredibly high fulfillment standards from your own facility.

-Highly successful Amazon sellers who already have the fulfilment infrastructure in place to meet Amazon Prime standards.
+Highly successful Amazon sellers who already have the fulfillment infrastructure in place to meet Amazon Prime standards.

 Amazon FBA alternatives #3: Use a 3PL service